host3234/VideoPlayer/README.md

-Small project in JavaFX [using Youtube API] allowing to watch video from Youtube
+Small project in JavaFX [using Youtube API] allowing to watch videos from Youtube